 I suppose that most of us have at least Googled our own name.
 Those of us who are involved in brand-building around a name as part of a business identity may do more.
 In my case I’ve monitored every occurrence of the name in media for about two decades.
-I have a stake in the use of the name in media because I use the URL TonyNovak.com, the twitter name @TonyNovak and various other social media accounts with the name.
+I have a stake in the name in media because I use the URL TonyNovak.com, the twitter name @TonyNovak and various other social media accounts with the name.
 By now I’ve had thousands of articles and short columns published and distributed throughout the U.S. and it helps to keep tabs on where they turn up.

-1. The attorney in Illinois (also Jewish and also seemed to be guided by value-based career decisions)
+1. The late attorney in Illinois (also Jewish and also seemed to be guided by value-based career decisions)

 3. The talented Hawaiian photographer with Clifford Photography (interesting that photography is also my primary hobby and I’ve had a few public amateur photo shows in the Philadelphia area)